-QuickBooks offer a free trial and is worth downloading.
+QuickBooks offers a free trial and is worth downloading.
 Read our full Quickbooks Review.

-Sage is recommend by many accountants, as it is the software that they use.
-Sage Instant accounts is their budget option for small businesses, take a look at our Sage Instant Accounts review.
+Sage is recommended by many accountants, as it is the software that they use.
+Sage Instant accounts is a budget option for small businesses, take a look at our Sage Instant Accounts review.

-To find the best Sage product for your own use they have a solution finder, just answer a few simple questions and they will recommend the best product for you.
+To find the best Sage product for your use, they have a solution finder, answer a few simple questions, and they will recommend the best product for you.

 Return from Accounting software reviews to accounting basics page.